markrichers/MarkRichers/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on machine-learning studying and AI development Project.
+- 🔭 I’m currently working on machine-learning studying and AI development Project in Brainport of Netherland.
 - 🌱 I’m currently learning AI from Netherland University.
 - 👯 I’m looking to collaborate on QuanTum Research Study in IBM Cloud
 - 🤔 I’m looking for help with Data Visulization in R, Python, and PowerBI.